 When you’re gathered with your friends, discussing your next European trip and possible city break, and someone mentions ‘Athens’, what images does this throw up for things to do, especially fun things to do in Athens?

 I’m guessing the Acropolis is the main one, maybe followed closely by the Acropolis Museum, browse the flea market of the Plaka District, shop in Ermou Street and see the Guards outside of Parliament Palace in Syntagma Square.

 There’s no doubt that these sites are a must visit, but there’s so much more to visit in Athens than meets the eye.
 I’ve lived here (and loved here) for coming up to a decade now.
 So let me give you my Insider’s Guide to visiting Athens and tempt you to take a city break here after your Greek island trip (you may like my Insider’s Guide to the Greek Islands to help you plan your Greek island getaway too).

-Fun things to do in Athens: Areopagus – the Hill of Ares
+Things to do in Athens Greece: Areopagus – the Hill of Ares

 What’s that?
 I hear you ask.
 We all know the Acropolis and Parthenon are two very famous places to visit in Athens.
-One of my insider’s tips, though, is to actually go to just below the entrance of the Acropolis, where you’ll see some metal steps, as well as rough, slippery steps carved out of the rocks.
-Ascend either (only a short climb, but wear trainers if you’re going up the rock steps as they really are slippery, even in dry weather due to being cut out of marble), and join others to sit and admire the 360 degree of Athens and all the way down to the port of Piraeus and further still, the nearby islands.
+One of my insider’s tips, though, is to actually go to just below the entrance of the Acropolis where you’ll see some metal steps as well as rough, slippery steps carved out of the rocks.
+Ascend either of these (only a short climb, but wear trainers if you’re going up the rock steps as they really are slippery, even in dry weather due to being cut out of marble) and join others to sit and admire the 360 degree of Athens and all the way down to the port of Piraeus and further still, the nearby islands.
 At sunset it’s spectacular.
 Best of all, it’s free.

 For those of you interested in mythology, it’s supposed to be the site where Ares, the God of War, was tried for the murder of one of Poseidon (the God of the Sea)’s sons.

-Unusual things to do in Athens – Anafiotika – the hidden ‘island’ in the city
+Unusual things to do in Athens Greece: Anafiotika – the hidden ‘island’ in the city